Looking For A Tornado

 He shrugged uncomfortably and grimaced.
 “Well, they could say ‘Absolutely not, you psycho.
 Why can’t you just get over your vendetta against the school system?’”

-“Oh, I guess that’s an equally good option, then,” Storm said, thankfully nonchalant.
-“I thought we were outright avoiding the possibility of refusal.
-Could stage a thing, that was my next suggestion.”
+“Oh, I guess that’d work,” Storm said, thankfully nonchalant.
+“I thought we weren’t gonna let ‘em say no. Could stage a thing, that was my next suggestion.”

 “‘Stage a thing’?”